SamMed05/sm_blog/_posts/2022-12-29-thoughts-about-ai.md

 Being a programmer and not an artist, though, that kind of AI generator is impressive for sure, but  doesn't directly concern me: my interests and future job hopes are oriented elsewhere, in a different field, therefore discovering what DALL·E 2 was capable of wasn't a "nervous" experience.

 The same applies for Midjourney and Stability AI’s DreamStudio (powered by Stable Diffusion), which I tried soon after DALL·E 2.
+You can get awesome results from these models, too, and even create videos by interpolating between many images.
+I love this example:

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;Voyage through Time&quot;<br>is my first artpiece using <a href="https://twitter.com/hashtag/stablediffusion?src=hash&amp;ref_src=twsrc%5Etfw">#stablediffusion</a> and I am blown away with the possibilities...<br><br>We&#39;re crossing a threshold where generative AI is no longer just about novel aesthetics, but evolving into an amazing tool to build powerful, human-centered narratives <a href="https://t.co/9suZeDyY8Q">pic.twitter.com/9suZeDyY8Q</a></p>&mdash; Xander Steenbrugge (@xsteenbrugge) <a href="https://twitter.com/xsteenbrugge/status/1558508866463219712?ref_src=twsrc%5Etfw">August 13, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ChatGPT is different.